KomodoPlatform/developer-docs/docs/basic-docs/atomicdex-api-20/my_tx_history.md

 # my\_tx\_history

 To use this method, you must activate your coin with `"tx_history": true`.
 The response will vary depending on the coin.
-Currently only BCH, SLP tokens, UTXO coins, QTUM, and Tendermint/Tendermint tokens are supported.
+Currently only BCH & SLP tokens are supported in the master/release API.
+In the latest dev API, UTXO coins, QTUM, and Tendermint/Tendermint tokens are also supported.

 | parameter                                 | Type     | Description                               |